cfurst/CronJobManager/README.md

 If the key you are using already exits in the manager, that key will be overwriten, the original job will stop and this one will  take its place.
 A warning will be printed to the log when this happens.

+In place of a cron expression, you can use a JS Date object.

 Starting Jobs
 ===
 To start a job you can use the *start* function
 ```javasctipt
 manager.start('key')
 ```

 Stopping Jobs
 ===
 Stopping is the same as start with the *stop* function
 ```javascript
 manager.stop('key')
 ```

 Stopping All Jobs
 ===
 To just stop all the jobs in the manager use *stopAll*